ankschoubey/old-blog/_posts/2022-06-25-tests-creative-variable-names.md

 Variable and method names provide a context that makes it easy to understand a piece of code.

-Typically in code it's enough to have the same variable name as the class name.
+Typically in code, it's enough to have the same variable name as the class name.

 So for example, if you have a `User` class, the object name could be `user`.